Archive for June, 2007

 June 27, 2007

 To what degree can an act be pessimistic?
-And is it something one should think about, how much of a failure that act is likely to be?
+And is it something that should be thought about at all, how much of a failure this or that act is likely to be?
 Should the idiom be: Fail again, fail better?
-One sets out to change the world but in the end it is the trivial that commands one …
+You set out to change the world but in the end it is the trivial that commands […]

 Reason’s Idiots (2)